Pin

 The Independent Student Planner

-The Independent Student Planner helps your kids become more independent and makes your life easier by simplifying the week.
+The Independent Student Planner is a digital download that helps your kids become more independent and makes your life easier by simplifying the week.
+There is plenty of space for homeschool parents to assign daily lessons or weekly lesson plans with four different cover design variations.

 Student planning pages include: